-Enablers are work items that capture and bring visibility to all the work necessary to support efficient development and delivery of future business Features.
-They are used primarily for exploration, system and Solution architectural evolution, and to enhance development and testing environments (see later sections of this article).
-Since they reflect real work, and sometimes plenty of it, they cannot be invisible.
-They are treated like all other value-added development activities and are thereby subject to estimating, visibility and tracking, WIP limits, feedback, and, finally, presentation of results.
+Enablers bring visibility to all the work necessary to support efficient development and delivery of future business requirements.
+Primarily, enablers are used for exploration, evolving the architecture, Compliance, and improving infrastructure.
+Since they reflect the real work (and sometimes plenty of it), they cannot remain invisible.
+Instead, they’re treated like all other value-added development activities—subject to estimating, visibility and tracking, Work in Process (WIP) limits, feedback, and presentation of results.

 Creating and Managing Enablers

-Enablers are often created by architects or by systems engineering at the various levels, whether by Enterprise Architects at the Portfolio Level or by Solution and System Architects/Engineering at the value stream and program levels.
-The architects who create the enablers steer them through the Kanban systems, providing both the guidance needed to analyze them and the information needed to estimate and implement them.
+Enablers are often created by architects or by systems engineering at various levels.
+They might be Enterprise Architects at the portfolio level, or Solution and System Architects/Engineering at the large solution and program levels.
+These architects steer their enablers through the Kanban systems, providing the guidance to analyze them and the information to estimate and implement them.

 To improve the existing solution, some enablers will emerge locally from the needs of the Agile Teams, Agile Release Trains (ARTs), or Solution Trains to ensure that enough emphasis is placed on furthering the solution and extending the architectural runway.
 Those that make it through the Kanban systems will be subject to capacity allocation in the Program and Solution Backlogs.
-This can be applied for enabler work as a whole or it can differentiate between the various types of enablers.
+This can be applied for enabler work as a whole, or it can distinguish between different types of enablers.

-Applying Enablers for exploration provides a way for development teams to flesh out the details of requirements and design.
-The nature of Solution Intent is that many requirements begin as variables, since at the beginning of development little is known about exactly what the Customer needs or how to implement it.
-Often the customers themselves don’t understand exactly what they want, and only through iterative product development and demos do they gain an understanding of what they actually need.
+Applying enablers for exploration provides a way for development teams to flesh out the details of requirements and design.
+The nature of Solution Intent is that many requirements begin as variables.
+After all, at the beginning of development little is known about what the customer needs or how to implement it.
+Customers themselves often don’t understand exactly what they want.
+Only through iterative product development and demos do they begin to figure out what they need.

 On the solution side, there are many technical possibilities for how to implement a business need.
-These alternatives need to be analyzed and sometimes evaluated through modeling, prototyping, or even concurrent development of multiple solution options (set-based engineering).
+Those alternatives must be analyzed and are often evaluated through modeling, prototyping, or even concurrent development of multiple solution options (also known as Set-Based Design).

-The architectural runway is one of the means by which SAFe implements the concepts of Agile Architecture.
-The runway provides the basis for developing business initiatives more quickly, on appropriate technical foundations.
-But the runway is constantly consumed by business epics, features and capabilities, and stories, and so it must be constantly maintained.
-Enablers are backlog items used to extend the runway.
+The architectural runway is one of the constructs SAFe uses to implement the concepts behind Agile Architecture.
+The runway is the basis for developing business initiatives more quickly, on appropriate technical foundations.
+But the runway is constantly consumed by business epics, features, capabilities, and stories, so it must be maintained.
+Enablers are the backlog items used to maintain and extend the runway.

-Some of these architectural enablers fix existing problems with the solution—for example, the need to enhance performance.
+Some architectural enablers fix existing problems with the solution—for example, the need to enhance performance.
 These enablers start out in the backlog, but after implementation, they may become Nonfunctional Requirements (NFRs).
-In fact, many NFRs come into existence as a result of architectural enablers.
-They tend to build over time, as can be seen in Figure 1.
+In fact, many NFRs come into existence as a result of architectural enablers and tend to build over time, as can be seen in Figure 1.

 Agile development is built on frequent integration.
-Agile Teams integrate their work with other teams on the ART at the System Demos in every iteration.
+Agile teams integrate their work with other teams on the ART at the System Demos in every iteration.
 The trains integrate every PI for the Solution Demo.
-Many Enterprises even implement Continuous Integration to ensure that the solution is always running and to reduce the risk at the integration points and permits deployment and early release value.
+Many Enterprises implement Continuous Integration and Continuous Deployment to ensure that the solution is always running.
+This reduces the risk at the integration points and permits deployment and early release value.

-To support these frequent or continuous integration and testing constructs, there is a need to develop infrastructure at the Team Level, program level, and value stream level.
-New infrastructure is also sometimes needed to increase the rate of Release to the Customer.
-Agile Teams, working with the System Team, are responsible for building and maintaining this infrastructure.
+To support such frequent or continuous integration and testing, there’s a need to develop infrastructure at the Team Level, program level, and large solution level.
+Agile teams, working with the System Team, are responsible for building and maintenance.
 Infrastructure enablers are used as backlog items to advance this work and continuously enhance it, both to support new scenarios and to enhance the agility of the enterprise.

 Implement Architectural Enablers Incrementally

-The size and demands of architectural enabler work can be big.
-It is important to remember that it needs to be broken down into small enabler stories that can fit in iterations.
-This can be difficult, as architectural and infrastructure changes can potentially stop the existing system from working until the new architecture/infrastructure is in place.
-When planning enabler work, make sure to organize it such that the system can run for most of the time on the old architecture or infrastructure.
-That way teams can continue to work, integrate, demo, and even release while the enabler work is happening.
+The size and demands of architectural enabler work can make it overwhelming.
+So it’s important to remember that it needs to be broken down into smaller stories that fit in an iteration.
+This can be difficult, however, as architectural and infrastructure changes can potentially stop the existing system from working until the new architecture/infrastructure is in place.
+When planning enabler work, make sure to organize it so that the system can operate for most of the time on the old architecture or infrastructure.
+That way, teams can continue to work, integrate, demo, and even release while the enabler work is happening.

-As described in System and Solution Architect/Engineering and , there are three options:
+As described in System and Solution Architect/Engineering and in , there are three options:

-- Case A: The enabler is big, but there is an incremental approach to implementation.
-The system always runs.
+- Case A – The enabler is big, but there is an incremental approach to implementation.
+The system always runs (operates).

-- Case C: The enabler is really big, and it can’t be implemented incrementally.
-The system runs when needed; do no harm.
+- Case C – The enabler is really big, and it can’t be implemented incrementally.
+The system runs when needed.
+In other words, do no harm.

-Examples of incremental patterns are also described in (Chapter 2), whereby the legacy subsystems are gradually “strangled” over time, using proven patterns such as asset capture or event interception.
+Examples of incremental patterns are also described in , where the legacy subsystems are gradually ‘strangled’ over time, using proven patterns such as asset capture or event interception.

-Enablers drive better economics by creating the technology platforms that deliver business functionality.
+By creating the technology platforms that deliver business functionality, enablers drive better economics.
 But innovative product development cannot occur without risk-taking.
-Therefore, initial technology-related decisions cannot always be correct.
-Hence the Agile enterprise must be prepared to reverse course on occasion.
-The Ignore Sunk Costs principle of product development flow (, principle E17) provides essential guidance: Do not consider money already spent.
-Incremental implementation helps, as corrective action can be taken before the investment grows too large.
+Therefore, initial technology-related decisions cannot always be correct, which is why the Agile enterprise must be prepared to change course on occasion.
+In these cases, the principle of sunk costs provides essential guidance: Do not consider money already spent.
+Incremental implementation helps, as the corrective action can be taken before the investment grows too large.

-Enabler epics and enabler capabilities can cut across multiple value streams or ARTs respectively.
-During the analysis phase of the Kanban system, one of the important decisions to make is whether to implement the enabler in all VSs/ARTs at the same time or to do so incrementally.
-This is a trade-off between the risk reduction of implementing one solution or system at a time vs. the cost of delay caused by not having the full enabler, as Figure 2 illustrates.
+Enabler epics and enabler capabilities can cut across multiple value streams or ARTs.
+During the analysis phase of the Kanban system, one of the important decisions to make is whether to implement the enabler in all Solution Trains/ARTs at the same time or to do so incrementally.
+This is a trade-off between the risk reduction of implementing one solution or system at a time versus the Cost of Delay (CoD) caused by not having the full enabler, as Figure 2 illustrates.